jeffrey-plume/Exploring-the-Broad-Repurposing-Hub/readme.md

 # Project Title – Predicting Drug Mechanism of Action using Chemical Fingerprinting

+## Introduction

-## IntroductionComputational chemistry is an emerging field in drug discovery that leverages advanced computational methods to better understand how compounds interact with biological systems.
+Computational chemistry is an emerging field in drug discovery that leverages advanced computational methods to better understand how compounds interact with biological systems.
 This paper will address some of the limitations of the drug discovery process and how computational chemistry can be used to overcome them.
 Using data from the Broad Repurposing Hub, the applicability of these techniques will be demonstrated by developing a predictive model to classify drugs by their mechanism of action (MOA) using structural data from the National Library of Medicine.
 Lastly, the model will be applied to a novel set of experimental compounds to uncover new insights into their mechanisms of action.

-.## Similar Structure, Similar FunctionComputational chemistry has emerged as a powerful tool for researchers to identify new drug candidates and new uses for existing drugs.
+## Similar Structure, Similar Function

+Computational chemistry has emerged as a powerful tool for researchers to identify new drug candidates and new uses for existing drugs.
 The principle of “similar structure, similar function” postulates that drugs with similar chemical structures will exhibit similar biological activities.
 Leveraging this principle, scientists aim to identify quantitative structure-activity relationships (QSAR).
 QSAR models establish associations between chemical structures and their corresponding biological responses.
 By analyzing these relationships, researchers can develop robust models capable of predicting the biological effects of compounds that have not yet been evaluated in the lab.
 These predictive models are invaluable in the early stages of drug discovery, as they allow scientists to screen vast libraries of compounds efficiently, focusing experimental efforts on the most promising candidates.
 The integration of computational chemistry and QSAR models accelerates the drug discovery process, reduces costs, and enhances the likelihood of finding effective therapies.

 In this study, I will use chemical fingerprinting trained on the Broad Repurposing data set to predict drug mechanisms of act and protein targetsion.
 The resulting model will be applied to compounds found in the Fibraurea tinctoria plant to explore potential therapeutic uses.